agsb/milliForth-RiscV/README.md

 For now, using riscv-unknown-elf-gcc suit with qemu emulator for a single core minimal footprint Forth thread.

-~~I hope~~ it uses less than 1k byte, without extras and user dictionary.
+It uses less than 1k byte, without extras and user dictionary.

 The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which